 In this article, I will talk about the two-closest locations for trout fishing.
 I'll also discuss fly fishing that's available right out your back door.
 Quite simply, if you use a spinning rod to catch fish, you can use a fly rod in the same location.
 If you check out Cabela's or Orvis, you can buy flies for almost any species of fish.
-(This will get a lot easier soon, since Cabela's is opening a store in Huntsville and Orvis is coming this fall, too).
 So, whether it's a big river out West or a bass pond in your back yard, you can catch fish with a fly rod.

 I'm not going to discuss anybody's honey-hole.
 In fact, I've covered very little of the available water in North Alabama.
 I prefer to fish for trout and will drive the hour (plus) to get to them.
 I welcome any suggestions that anybody has for good, public, fishable water closer to Huntsville.

 Also, please understand that I don't claim to be a fishing expert.
 I like to fish.
 I try to fish at least one day a month.
 I think about fishing every day.
 But, I know I'm not that good in the grand scheme of things.
 Think of this article as a very basic overview of the necessary equipment for fly fishing and a few basic locations in North Alabama.